openwfm/wrf-fire/wrfv2_fire/test/em_fire/burner/readme.txt

 heart source.
 This file is used by ideal.exe which processes the data and put them into the wrfinput_d01 file.
-The burner script creates a linear burner placed along Y axis (N-S) direction, 25m thick and 750m long located 400m from the western domain boundary.
-The simulation is set for 20 minutes, in 25m resolution domain covering an area of 3000x6000m.
+The burner script creates a linear burner placed along Y axis (N-S) direction, 25m thick and 750m long located 400m from the western domain boundary, with the heat relaese of 1800KW/m2 The simulation is set for 20 minutes, in 25m resolution domain covering an area of 3000x6000m.
+240x120x120 grid point in x,y, and z direction.
+Fuel type is set to category 3 (tall grass).

-The follwing basic setup is included in the burner.m: burner_size_m     = [750,25]    % burner is 25m thick and 750m long
+The follwing setup is included in the burner.m: burner_size_m     = [750,25]    % burner is 25m thick and 750m long
 domain_size_m     = [3000,6000] % that is the size of the domain in m
 mesh_step_m       = [25,25]     % that is the fire mesh resolution